Child / adolescent orthodontics

-There are generally 4 major categories of orthodontic treatments are at different ages:
+There are generally 4 main categories of orthodontic treatment which are done at different ages:

 What treatment at what age?

 The choice of the age for starting treatment is very important.
 Dr Benguira chooses according to the specific needs of each patient in order to achieve the most effective treatment possible, at a time when the patient is most likely to remain motivated.

 There are typically two moments when the question of the need to intervene arises!

 Indeed, in children's orthodontics we have 2 categories depending on the age of the child: